 "In London at least", said a senior solicitor at the firm, which came top of the Magic Circle for management, "senior management is visible, approachable and make every effort to clearly communicate the firm's strategy".
 "It feels like the reins on the old boys club are starting to fray", said another, citing the "Great move to give everyone xmas eve off this year".

 The offices may be in Canary Wharf, but they cost a fortune and are stunning.
-There's an enormous gym, with ranks of the latest equipment and plasma screen TVs, subsidised personal trainers, masseurs and beauticians on hand, several restaurants (the lychee martinis in the bar are apparently a must) and a swimming pool with views over London (although some associates grumble that they never get the chance to use it, and if they do they “run the gauntlet of more work being placed on your desk when you get back”).
+There's an enormous gym, with ranks of the latest equipment and plasma screen TVs, subsidised personal trainers, masseurs and beauticians on hand, several restaurants (the lychee martinis in the bar are apparently a must) and a swimming pool with views over London (although some associates grumble that they never get the chance to use it, and if they do, they “run the gauntlet of more work being placed on your desk when you get back”).
 CC is, however, moving out - some staff are concerned the City replacement will be a step down.

 Working at a firm of this size brings the usual pros and cons.
 You will spend long hours as a small cog in a very big wheel, but then first class cash, support, training and work, a truly international reputation and opportunities to work abroad provide ample compensation.
 And, of course, there is that swimming pool... and, we are reliably informed, an impressive step instructor on Tuesdays.